 Toronto is one of the fastest growing cities, but with growing inequality, people are being left behind.
 The City has the second most high-rise buildings in North America, and is currently building more than any other City.
 We have a history of aging tower neighbourhoods.

 We also have many great projects, markets, community kitchens and diverse stores and restaurants.
+Food can be a major community builder.

 Stay tuned to our Food & Housing Lab for new information on projects, research and resources.